-We support women, girls, men and boys who live or work in Lincolnshire, who are experiencing, have experienced or have been affected by any form of sexual violence at any point in their lives and are willing to engage in support/therapy relating to these experiences.
+We support people of all genders and ages who live or work in Lincolnshire, who have been affected by any form of sexual violence at any point in their lives and are willing to engage in support/therapy relating to these experiences.

 This includes: rape, sexual assault, sexual abuse, incest, sexual domestic violence, trafficking and sexual exploitation, female genital mutilation, ritual abuse, forced marriage, crimes in the name of honour, sexual intimidation, coercion or harassment, whether physical or verbal.

 We provide support and information for survivors through our helpline, email, one to one support sessions, group sessions, and counselling.

 We listen and believe.
 We support survivors to explore their thoughts, feelings and options.
 We are here to listen.
 We do not advise, direct or persuade survivors to take any particular course of action.
 We believe the survivor is the best person to decide what is right for them, and we will support whatever they decide.

 Our services only cover the Lincolnshire area.
 To find a Rape Crisis centre near you, visit:www.rapecrisis.org.uk/centres.php

 Lincolnshire Rape Crisis works with all genders and we are a feminist organisation.
 This ethos underpins both what our service is and how it is run.
 It means that:

 - we are a service run by women